Th3H0ff/MA-maps/README.md

 **MasterArms.se — Our Base of Operations**

-This project is proudly maintained for the MasterArms.se community — the go-to place for everything DCS related within our group.
+This project is proudly maintained for the MasterArms.se community — the go-to place for everything DCS related.
 ➡️ Visit us: https://masterarms.se/
 Whether you’re training new pilots, preparing missions, or publishing guides, our charts help make flights safer and missions more immersive.